manuel-Oelmaier/LocalPythonCodingLlm/README.md

 ## Requirements
 - python in the PATH
 - github.copilot-chat extension in VSC
+- a gpu with CUDA is strongly recommended,otherwise the LLM will be very slow.

 ###
 Disclaimer: This extension generates code automatically.
 You are solely responsible for reviewing and testing any output before using it in production.
 No warranty is provided.